Classification Models with tidymodels

 accuracy

 Decision trees split data based on feature values.
-They are easy to interpret but often overfit.
-Create a tree specification:
+They are easy to interpret — you can trace the path from root to leaf — but individual trees often overfit to training data.
+Create a tree specification with cost_complexity controlling tree depth:

 tree_spec <- decision_tree(cost_complexity = 0.01) |>